bradyemer/Sex-gender-in-COVID-19-trials/README.md

 # Sex-gender-in-COVID-19-trials
-Code and data for paper analysis
+Semi-automated pipline and source data for paper 'Lack of consideration of sex and gender in clinical trials for COVID-19 '